CloudEngineHub/SynthMoCap/DATASETS.md

 of the `download_data.py` script.
 You can use `python visualize_data.py [path_to_dataset]` to visualize the data including some ground-truth annotations.

-First setup your environment by running `pip install -r requirements.txt`.
+First setup your environment by running `pip install -r requirements.txt` using python 3.10.

 ## SynthBody